TryItOnline/tiosetup/README.md

 ConfigChanged="n"
 ```

 Setup scripts were tested to work on both Vultr and Digital Ocean with 786 and 512 MB of memory respectively with the swap file of 1.5GB.
-They also work with 2GB of memory without swap file.
+They also work with 2GB of memory without swap file. *Note: Vultr stopped providing 786MB boxes now, they now provide 1024MB boxes for the same price or 512MB boxes for lower price.*
 if you comment out `SwapfileSize` setting, no swap file will be created.
 More information about `journald` configuration can be found [here](https://www.freedesktop.org/software/systemd/man/journald.conf.html).
 Look for `MaxRetentionSec` setting.
+You can comment out `ArenaServerCommit` if you want to work with the default branch.
+As of the time of writing the default branch is set to master but github allows changing it, so commenting this line at the time of writing has the same effect as leaving it unchanged.
 Change to `ConfigChanged="y"` to acknowledge that you edited all files in `private` to your satisfaction.
 Setup scripts will run all `+x` scripts in `private`,
 so review `private/010-custom` and add more scripts if needed.